 If a relaxing night is what you're after, the Great Britain (GB) Hotel offers a great variety of beers on tap, from German pilsners to locally brewed Coopers ale.
 A trivia night is held every Tuesday from 9pm and Wednesday is open microphone night where you get 15 minutes to showcase your talent on stage.
 GB also supports local bands and gig nights are held on most other nights.

 Station 59 is Melbourne's newest live music venue and offers various styles of live music from Thursday to Sunday.
-Critics have labeled it as a little gem tucked away on Church Street that accommodates to quiet drinkers or party-goers.
+Critics have labelled it as a little gem tucked away on Church Street that accommodates to quiet drinkers or party-goers.